Gas and Fees

 Weibar

-The EVM returns gas information in Weibar (introduced in HIP-410).
-One weibar is 10^-18th HBAR, which translates to 1 tinybar is 10^10 weibars.
-As noted in HIP-410, this is to maximize compatibility with third-party tools that expect ether units to be operated on in fractions of 10^18, also known as a Wei.
+weibars.
+As noted in HIP-410, this maximizes compatibility with third-party tools that expect ether units to be operated on in fractions of 10^18

-Gas Schedule and Fees
+Gas Schedule and Fee Calculation

+etc., are only accessed by the normal Hedera-related network, node, and service fees denominated in HBAR.
 Gas fees paid for EVM transactions on Hedera can be composed of three different kinds of gas costs:

 Intrinsic Gas

-EVM opcode Gas
+EVM Opcode Gas

 Hedera System Contract Gas